wp-plugins/artistography/readme.txt

 [artistography_artist_name id=1]
      Displays the name of the artist with database id=1.

-[artistography_display_enabled_artists]
+[artistography_display_artists]
-     Displays "enabled" artists in a table with pictures that break away on mouse-over Optional paramaters:
+     Displays artists in a table with pictures that break away on mouse-over Optional paramaters:
                cols=(default 4)